irawannubi/PHP-Payment-Modules/README.md

 Goals
 --------

-The purpose of this project was to support multiple payment gateways, but one entry to record a payment.
+The purpose of this project was to support multiple payment gateways, but through one entry to record a payment.
 It supports PayPal, PayPal Pro, Google CheckOut, Authorize.net, Authorize.net Automated Recurring Billing (ARB), and 2CheckOut.
+Some classes were already created by 3rd parties, and adapted to use a single entry-point for all gateways.

 Licensing